-Early intervention for premature infants increases IQDecember 21st, 2012 in Pediatrics
+Early intervention for premature infants increases IQDecember 21, 2012 by Valerie Debenedette in Medicine & Health / Pediatrics

 Babies born prematurely are at higher risk of having a lower IQ and impaired cognitive and motor skills.
 Programs aimed at helping these infants and their families once they leave the hospital have been found to increase IQ in the period up to school age and provide lasting improvements in cognitive skills, finds a new review in The Cochrane Library.